-Metformin dosage guide: How to take metformin to lose weight
+Metformin dosage guide: Taking metformin for weight loss

-Metformin dosage guide: How to take metformin to lose weight
+Metformin dosage guide: Taking metformin for weight loss

 Metformin is an inexpensive drug used to treat type 2 diabetes—but it also has other benefits, including weight loss.
 Here’s how to take it.